-Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry
+Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry.

 At the end of the course students:

-will have knowledge of fundamental principles of organometallic chemistry
+will have knowledge of fundamental principles of organometallic chemistry,

-will be able to construct a mechanism of various homogeneously catalysed reactions.
+will be able to construct a mechanism of various homogeneously catalysed reactions,

-will be able to construct tentative catalytic mechanisms also for reactions that were not discussed
+will be able to construct tentative catalytic mechanisms also for reactions that were not discussed in class.

 Mode of instruction